 By definition, an ulcer is a break in the continuity of the epithelial lining of an organ while a stricture is an abnormal narrowing and loss of distensibility of a tubular structure.
-Ulcers and strictures are part of the gastrointestinal complications of gastric sleeve surgery; a restrictive surgery that has become the most commonly performed weight loss surgery in the United States.
+Ulcers and strictures are part of the gastrointestinal complications of gastric sleeve surgery; a restrictive operation that has become the most commonly performed weight loss surgery in the United States.

 Obesity with its associated disease conditions is a growing problem among adult and adolescents both in the developed and low-income countries.
 The quality of life is significantly affected, and the risk of death is higher than in the general population.
 To lose weight and reverse the disease conditions associated with obesity, weight loss surgeries have become the most preferred treatment modality.
-However, one must prepare for possible complications that may follow these surgeries.
+However, one must prepare for possible complications that may follow these operations.

 Stricture after gastric sleeve surgery

 The notch on the lesser curvature of the stomach at the junction of the body of the stomach and the pyloric antrum is known as the incisura angularis, and it is the most frequent site of stricture following gastric sleeve surgery showed an incidence rate of 3.5% in 230 patients that had gastric sleeve surgery.
 The cause of restraint immediately after surgery is inflammatory edema (swelling) around the region while the late presentation is the result of fibrosis (scar formation) around the incisura angularis.
 Risk factors include calibration of the sleeve over a narrow tube or over-sewing of the staple line.